5 quick and dirty tips to help you prepare for data loss

 - Ease the way for speedy set-up, testing and recovery of your business

-Check out this government document: Cyber security guidance for business
+Check out this government document for more information: Cyber security guidance for business

 2. Make sure you have secure, online data backup

-According to technology analysts Gartner, two-fifths of businesses that suffer data loss, fail within two years.
-So robust online backup is a must, if you want to stay strong, secure and competitive.
+According to technology analysts Gartner, two out of five businesses that suffer data loss fail within two years.
+Robust online backup is a must, if you want to stay strong, secure and competitive.

-A February report in The Guardian claims that a worrying 60% of small to medium businesses admit they don’t routinely back up their data.
+A worrying 60% of small-to-medium businesses admit they don’t routinely back up their data.
 This is despite statistics from The British Chambers of Commerce that say that 93% of businesses that suffer major data loss for more than 10 days file for bankruptcy within one year.
 50% do so immediately.

 For unparalleled security, your online data backup solution (and provider) should be fully compliant with global certification standard ISO 27001.